+Hudl Assist offers users the ability to submit their game film to Hudl to have expert analysts break down their game stats.
 Though Hudl's Football Assist offering has largely had positive feedback, we were regularly hearing negative feedback regarding tagging offensive formations.
 Formations are a tricky breakdown component to get right, as each team has their own methodology and mental model of offensive formations.
-Currently, analysts tag a formation, which is matched to a database of known formations (which do not include backfield or strength), and the default formation is returned to the coach.
-The coach is them prompted to name the returned diagram, and that name is used when that formation is tagged throughout the season.
+Currently, analysts tag a formation by plotting points on the video, which is matched to a database of known formations (which do not include backfield or strength), and the default formation is returned to the coach.
+The coach is them prompted to name the returned diagram, and that name is used when that formation is tagged through the season.

-- Understand why formations are important to coaches, and what information is dependent upon formations.
+Why are formations important to coaches, and what information is dependent upon formations?

-- Determine how coaches use formation data for their own team, and how they use it with opponents.
+How do coaches use formation data for their own team, compared to how they use it when scouting opponents?

-- Determine if coaches would be willing to alter how they use formations to get the most out of Hudl Assist.
+Are coaches willing and able to alter how they name formations to get the most out of Hudl Assist?